-I was 8 years old and digging through a pile of drawings that I found in an old box.
+I dug through a pile of drawings that I found in an old box.
 My Dad drew comic books when he was about eight years old.
 These were his drawings.
-His art inspired me to do my art.

 I wish that I had kept my first drawings.
-On typing paper, I drew army men with arms and legs blown off.
-I had a red pen, so I drew blood.
-I showed the drawing to my mother who looked at it with concern and said, “You are sick”.
-I was undeterred and favored my red pen.
+I drew army men with arms and legs blown off.
+I drew blood with a red pen.

 In the second grade we made sawdust and glue snowmen.
-While most kids were sticking bits of ribbon and glitter to their snowmen I was making sawdust and glue eyeballs.
 We also made ashtrays for our parents.

-One night, my Dad took me to a local bible college to hear a published comic book artist give a talk.
-After his talk, I ran up and asked him if he had any advice on how I could become a comic book artist.
-He looked at me with dismay, because I had missed the point of his lecture.
-God was the answer, not comic books.
+One night, my Dad took me to the local bible college to hear a published comic book artist give a talk.
+After his talk, I asked him if he had any advice on how I could become a comic book artist.
+He looked at me with dismay.
+I missed the point of his lecture.

 For something to do, I submitted a few cartoons to Hustler Magazine.
 They sent one back with a note stating that my drawing was too tasteless for the most tasteless cartoon page.

 I created a portfolio of boring art.
-I got a job but made art they hated.
-The hated art won awards.
+I got the job.

 A person once asked me to paint a duck on their mail box.
 They were offended when I said no. They thought that I was a real artist.

 I painted on salvaged wood in my free time.
 I was invited to see a private folk art collection.
-Folk art?
-When I saw those paintings I knew that I was a folk artist.
 It would take another 15 years before I would discover that I was not a folk artist and I better sure as hell not call myself one.

 One day I ran into a folk art collector.
-Folk art?
-When I excitedly told him that I did folk art.
 He laughed in my face.

-An art gallery on the east coast sold a painting for me.
-The person that bought the painting returned it because he had determined that I was not a real folk artist.
+A person that bought one of my painting returned it because he had decieded that I was not a real folk artist.
 Apparently the art was real, but I was not.

 Labels.
 You need to keyword your website.
-Real outsider artists seem to find other people to do that for them.
+Or do you?